AA/PPS No. 02.03.01 (4.01)

 not allowing the exercise of academic freedom to interfere with the performance of their academic responsibilities; and

-avoiding classroom discussion of controversial material not related to their area of specialization (Faculty Handbook, 13th edition, p.
-18).
+avoiding classroom discussion of controversial material not related to their areas of specialization (Faculty Handbook, online edition, p.
+14).

-Faculty members at the rank of lecturer or above may not accept pay for extra instruction or teaching or tutoring from students registered at the University.
-With prior written approval of the department chair/school director, teaching assistants and instructional assistants may accept pay from students for extra-class instruction or coaching or tutoring, but only in courses or sections of courses with which they have no instructional connection (Faculty Handbook, 13th edition, p.
-45).
+Faculty members at the rank of lecturer or above may not accept pay for extra instruction, teaching, or tutoring from students registered at the university.
+With prior written approval of the department chair or school director, teaching assistants and instructional assistants may accept pay from students for extra-class instruction, coaching, or tutoring, but only in courses or sections of courses with which they have no instructional connection (Faculty Handbook, online edition, p.
+63).

-Faculty members interested in information related to classroom civility or disruption should see AA/PPS No. 02.03.02, Conduct of Classes.
+Faculty members interested in information related to classroom civility or disruption should refer to AA/PPS No. 02.03.02, Conduct of Classes.

-Faculty members are obligated to maintain confidentiality with regard to students’ educational records (See UPPS No. 01.04.31, Access to Student Records Pursuant To the Family Educational Rights and Privacy Act of 1974 and the Faculty Handbook, 13th edition, p.
-49).
-Faculty members shall reveal information about their students’ education records only to school officials with legitimate educational interests, that is those officials who need the information to fulfill their professional responsibility.
+Faculty members are obligated to maintain confidentiality with regard to students’ educational records (see UPPS No. 01.04.31, Access to Student Records Pursuant To the Family Educational Rights and Privacy Act of 1974 and the Faculty Handbook, online edition, p.
+75).
+Faculty members shall reveal information about their students’ education records only to school officials with legitimate educational interests, that is, those officials who need the information to fulfill their professional responsibility.
 Faculty members may reveal student information to parents if:

 Numerous offices offer resources to faculty members for planning and conducting their courses.
-They include, but are not limited to, Alkek Library, Technology Resources, the Writing Center, the Office of Disability Services, the Testing, Research-Support and Evaluation Center, and the Office of Academic Development and Assessment.
+They include, but are not limited to, Alkek Library, Instructional Technologies Support, Technology Resources, the Writing Center, the Office of Disability Services, the Testing, Research Support and Evaluation Center, the Office of Distance and Extended Learning, and the Office of Faculty Development.

 Class attendance is essential to both learning and student performance.
-The University strongly encourages student attendance.
-Specific absence policies are generally determined by the academic departments/school or, if no departmental/school policy exists, by the instructor.
-However, the University recommends that only the following be considered as valid excuses for an absence:
+The university strongly encourages student attendance.
+Specific absence policies are generally determined by the academic departments or school or, if no departmental or school policy exists, by the instructor.
+However, the university recommends that only the following be considered as valid excuses for an absence:

-injury or illness requiring treatment at home or in a hospital including any temporary medical condition, for example, pregnancy;
+injury or illness requiring treatment at home or in a hospital including any temporary medical condition (e.g., pregnancy);

 death of a family member;